-The VMSA client runs on Windows NT, Windows 2000, Windows 98, or Windows 95 machines.
-If you plan to run VMSA from a Windows machine, install the optional Windows package after you have installed the VMSA server and client on a UNIX (Solaris) machine.
+The VMSA client runs on Windows NT, Windows 2000, Windows ME, Windows 98, and Windows 95 machines.
+If you plan to run VMSA from a Windows machine, install the optional Windows package after you have installed the VMSA server on a UNIX (Solaris) machine.

-Before you install VMSA on a Windows machine, you must uninstall any existing VERITAS Volume Manager Storage Administrator packages on that machine.
-Only one package can be installed on a Windows machine at any given time.
+Before you install VMSA on a Windows machine, you must uninstall any existing VERITAS Volume Manager Storage Administrator packages and remove the old setup.exe from that machine.
+Only one VMSA package can be installed on a Windows machine at any given time.